 Rule 2 of the Special Rules of Practice for the Minnesota Court of Appeals was amended effective 9/14/18.
-Visit the Resources page for court rules, standing orders, and practice guides for the Minnesota Court of Appeals.
+Visit the Resources tab above for court rules, standing orders, and practice guides for the Minnesota Court of Appeals.

 About the Court